-Our on-premise software subscription prices in the initial subscription year are higher than standard renewal prices.
-The excess initial year price over the renewal price ("new sale premium") is considered to be a material right.
-We recognize revenue associated with the material right ratably over the estimated period of benefit to the customer, generally three years.
-Accordingly, on-premise software revenue is recognized ratably over the license term as the performance obligation is satisfied.
+Prior to January 1, 2022, certain on-premise software subscription prices in the initial subscription year were higher than standard renewal prices.
+The excess initial year price over the renewal price is considered to be a material right.
+We recognized revenue associated with this material right over the estimated period of benefit to the customer, which is generally three years.
+Effective January 1, 2022, we changed the pricing structure for on-premise software so the initial year price and renewal prices were consistent, thus removing the material right for transactions after this date.
+The material right for applicable transactions prior to this pricing change will continue to be recognized over the remaining estimated period of benefit to the customer.